-Recommended Action: That the Town of Chapel Hill be an active partner in the Active Living by Design program to promote and develop a Safe Routes to School program.
+Re commended Action: That the Town of Chapel Hill be an active partner in the Active Living by Design program to promote and develop a Safe Routes to School program.

-4.2.6 Way-marking and advisory sign program.
+4.2.7 Way-marking and advisory sign program.

 This plan identifies advisory bicycle routes.
-The main task in encouraging use of these routes is to install informational or directional signs to alert users.
+The main task in encouraging use of these routes is to install information or direction signs to alert users.
+Information and direction signs may also be used to draw attention to existing facilities.
 Signs which advise users to "Share the Road" and "City wide watch for Pedestrians" are currently installed at entrance locations to the Town.
 The existing signs do not encompass all modes of transportation and the "Share the Road" sign can be misinterpreted by motorists.